lueschem/edi-pi/README.md

 The edi configuration contained in this repository can be used to generate the following artifacts:

-* A Debian trixie arm64 (64bit) image suitable for the Raspberry Pi 3, 4 or 5.
+* A Debian trixie arm64 (64bit) image suitable for the Raspberry Pi 3, 4, 5 or CM5.
 * A Debian trixie armhf (32bit) image suitable for the Raspberry Pi 2.
 * Matching Mender update artifacts for the above configurations.
-* A Podman/Docker image with a pre-installed cross development toolchains (armhf/arm64) for C and C++.
+* A Podman/Docker image with pre-installed cross development toolchains (armhf/arm64) for C and C++.

 > [!NOTE]
 > The Raspberry Pi 3 images are now making use of the tryboot feature too and do no longer